 The primary reason for escalating and unpayable student loan debt is simple: college simply costs much more than it used to.
 Public universities have raised their tuition by about 300 percent over the past three decades (adjusted for inflation) while private universities have an even steeper cost curve upwards.
 When it often costs upward of six figures to pay for tuition, textbooks, and living expenses, it’s easy to see why student loan debt has become unsustainable for a lot of Americans.

-Unfortunately, the government’s involvement in student loans, initially intended to ensure that the less well-off would have access to college, have created the upward cost spiral that is crushing graduates.
+Unfortunately, the government’s involvement in student loans, initially intended to ensure that the less well-off would have access to college, has created the upward cost spiral that is crushing graduates.
 For every subsidized student loan dollar a university receives, its price increases by 60 cents.
-Add that up over the decades, and federal loans have created a situation in which every high school graduate becomes a walking six-figure check to the university sector, encouraging the lowering of academic standards and admission of those the university knows are unlikely to graduate (only 60 percent of incoming freshmen graduate in six years).
+Add that up over the decades, and federal loans have created a situation in which every high school graduate becomes a walking six-figure check to the university sector, encouraging the lowering of academic standards and admission of those the university knows are unlikely to graduate (only 60% of incoming freshmen graduate in six years).